tianon/tianon.github.io/_posts/2017-12-26-dockerize-compiled-software.md

 title:  Dockerizing Compiled Software
 ---

-I recently went through a stint of closing a *huge* number of issues in the [docker-library/php](https://github.com/docker-library/php) repository, and one of the oldest (and longest) discussions was related to installing depedencies for a compiling extensions, and I wrote a [semi-long comment](https://github.com/docker-library/php/issues/75#issuecomment-353673374) explaining how I do this in a general way for any software I wish to Dockerize.
+I recently went through a stint of closing a *huge* number of issues in the [docker-library/php](https://github.com/docker-library/php) repository, and one of the oldest (and longest) discussions was related to installing dependencies for a compiling extensions, and I wrote a [semi-long comment](https://github.com/docker-library/php/issues/75#issuecomment-353673374) explaining how I do this in a general way for any software I wish to Dockerize.

 I'm going to copy most of that comment here and perhaps expand a little bit more in order to have a better/cleaner place to link to!